tonysy/STANet-PyTorch/README.md

 # STANet-PyTorch
 A Dual Attention Network with Semantic Embedding for Few-shot Learning(AAAI 2019)

-We will release the code within a meta learning toolkit `metapack` recently.
+We have released the related code in [MetaPack](https://github.com/tonysy/MetaPack) project.
+Feel free to play with MetaPack